NIKOLAI-GOGOL444/mini-swerve-drive-train/README.md

 IMPORTANT NOTE FOR OUTPOST REVIEWERS: please ignore the pcb stuff in my BOM.CSV and files and stuff.
 I do not have a pcb design yet, so I will not be requesting funding for that part of this project, and will request for it as a sepreate project at a later time.
+NEW NOTE: I have edited the BOM.csv file to exclude pcb stuff.

 hi!